FisherShi/UDACITY_CARND_T1_P5/writeup_template.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
-Only predictions with over 85% probabilities are considered positive.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+Only predictions with over 65% probabilities are considered positive.
+From the positive detections I created a heatmap and with threshold to identify vehicle positions.
 I change the structure of the label function so that diagonal pixels are treated connected.
 I then constructed bounding boxes to cover the area of all the labels detected.

 Here's an example result showing the heatmap, label image and bounding boxes overlaid on a test image: